zulip/zulip/templates/corporate/privacy.md

     * receive your account information in order to satisfy applicable law, regulation, legal process or enforceable governmental request.
-    * restrict your ability to delete or edit information or settings.</li>
+    * restrict your ability to delete or edit information or settings.

     Please refer to your domain administrator’s privacy policy for more information.